-Your transitional pension rate is compared to the rate of the pension you would receive under the current income test.
-You will keep receiving the transitional rate while it is more than the current rate.
-As soon as the current rate is the same or more than your transitional rate, you will be paid under the current means test.
-You will no longer be eligible for the transitional rate.
+While you receive the transitional rate, it is compared to the rate of pension you would receive under the current income test.
+You are no longer eligible for the transitional rate when the current rate of pension is the same or more than your transitional rate.

-Changes like having more or less income can alter the amount of your pension payment.
-You cannot go back to your transitional rate if you start receiving the current rate because of a change in your circumstances.
+You cannot go back to your transitional rate if you start receiving the current rate.

-The amount of Carer Payment depends on the income and assets of both the carer and the person receiving care.
+The amount of Carer Payment you receive depends on the income and assets of both you and the person receiving care.